liujm8/IJOC-Bike/README.md

 HISTORICAL_WINDOW = 5 #(time lag.
 5: for weekday prediction; 2: weekend prediction.)
 TEST_HORIZON = 10 #(number of days for evaluation)
 ```
-The following scripts are used for small and medium case studies (Table 2, 3, ):
+The following scripts are used for small and medium case studies:

 4. 3-1-Multivisit_vMIP.py: vMIP model that supports multivisit strategy (Table 2).
 5. 3-2-Singlevisit_vMIP.py: vMIP model that supports single visit strategy (Table 2).